 Things to See and Do in Southern Maryland

-1 Travel Back in Time to Historic St. Mary’s City
+1 Visit the State’s First Capital, Historic St. Mary’s City

-3 Expand Your Horizons at the Calvert Marine Museum
+3 Hang with Otters at the Marine Museum

 4 Follow the Patuxent Wine Trail